gethyn1/React-Redux-boilerplate/README.md

 # React boilerplate

-This is a work in progress for a quick start react boilerplate.
+This is a work in progress for a quick start client side react boilerplate.
 The boilerplate includes:

 - React (ES6)
 - Webpack 2.0 [https://webpack.js.org/](https://webpack.js.org/)